 It’s easy to see how the tightness of skinny jeans could make them uncomfortable.
 But this usually isn’t the case, at least in my experience.
 Because skinny jeans are very stretchy, they are actually super comfortable.
 Wearing a pair isn’t as restrictive as you might think.

 Think about how athletes often wear tight leggings.
-Rather than restricting movement, the close fit and stretchiness of the materials actually improves performance.
+Rather than restricting movement, the close fit and stretchiness of the materials actually improve performance.

-That’s not to say that slim fit jeans are uncomfortable.
+That’s not to say that slim-fit jeans are uncomfortable.
 In fact, they can be very comfortable.
-Just necessarily any more so than skinny fit jeans.
+Just not necessarily any more so than skinny-fit jeans.

 Slim Fit vs. Skinny Fit vs. Tapered